PDF(1.7 MB) View with Adobe Reader on a variety of devices

 Take a look behind the curtain

 Being aware of events can help ensure the network runs smoothly and prevent failures.
 Syslogs are useful for network troubleshooting, debugging packet flow, and to monitor events.

 These logs can be viewed on the Web User Interface (UI) of the Primary AP and if configured, on remote log servers.
 Events are typically erased from the system when rebooted if they are not saved on a remote server.

 A feature that is available on this CBW equipment is to download a support bundle.
 A support bundle is a tool that can be helpful in troubleshooting.
 It provides the AP boot-up logs and specifies the configurations applied.
 To get a complete picture, this might need to be done on every AP.

-To download the support bundle, select Monitoring > Access Points.
+To download the tech support bundle specific to access point functionality, select Monitoring > Access Points.
 Select the AP you would like to access.

 Under the Tech Support section, select Start.